ExpressGateway/express-gateway.io/_pages/getting-started.md

 <div class="shape-style-large-container" markdown="1">
 ##### Specify a microservice and expose as an API
 ###### Step 1
-We’re going to specify an existing service - <a href="http://httpbin.org/ip" _target="new">http://httpbin.org/ip</a> to proxy and manage as if it were our own originating from within the firewall.
+We’re going to specify an existing service - [http://httpbin.org/ip](http://httpbin.org/ip) to proxy and manage as if it were our own originating from within the firewall.
 The service allows users to do get a GET and returns back a JSON string as output.
 It’s freely available and we’re going to showcase the capabilities of the Express Gateway
 <ol>
 <li markdown="1">
 <span class="codeHighlight">curl http://httpbin.org/ip</span>